QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 $$ (eq:mutimeinconsist)

-Variation of  $ \vec \mu^R $ over time  is a symptom of time inconsistency.
+Variation of  $ \vec \mu^R, \vec \theta^R, \vec v^R $ over time  are  symptoms of time inconsistency.

+As our subsequent calculations will verify, $ \vec \mu^R, \vec \theta^R, \vec v^R $ are each monotone sequences that are bounded below and converge to limiting values.

+Some authors are fond of focusing only on these limiting values.

+They justify that by saying that they are taking a **timeless perspective** that ignores that the Ramsey planner ignores the transient movements in $ \vec \mu^R, \vec \theta^R, \vec v^R $ that will eventually fade away as $\theta_t$ described by Ramsey plan system {eq}`eq_old9` eventually fade away.

+   * the timeless perspective proceeds as if the Ramsey plan was actually solved long ago, and that we are stuck with it now.

-The Ramsey planner reaps immediate benefits from promising lower in the furture   inflation  by   later imposing costly distortions.
+The Ramsey planner reaps immediate benefits from promising lower in the future   inflation  by   later imposing costly distortions.

 These benefits are intermediated by reductions in expected inflation that precede  reductions in  money creation rates that foreshadow  them, as indicated by equation {eq}`eq_old3`.